AmalenduGuru01/XpertiseX-Frontend/README.md

 ## Deployment

 Deployment of XpertiseX involves hosting the front end on Vercel for fast and scalable static site hosting.
-The back end is hosted on Render or Railway, cloud-based platforms for Node.js applications, ensuring reliability and scalability.
+The back end is hosted on Render, cloud-based platforms for Node.js applications, ensuring reliability and scalability.
 Media files are managed on Cloudinary, while MongoDB Atlas provides a secure and managed database environment.

 ## Live Link